prysmaticlabs/documentation/website/docs/prysm-usage/staying-up-to-date.md

 </TabItem>
 </Tabs>

-### Downgrading between minor version bumps
+### Downgrading between minor versions (v1.x)

-If you are downgrading between **minor version bumps**, meaning the middle number in the version has changed, such as `v1.1.0` to `v1.0.x`, then follow the instructions below carefully:
+If you are downgrading between **minor versions**, meaning the middle number in the version has changed, such as `v1.1.0` to `v1.0.x`, then follow the instructions below carefully:

 <Tabs
   groupId="operating-systems"